 You will receive specially designated envelopes in which to put your letters to your student.
 All of the mail for your student must come in one of those envelopes or it will be returned.
-We have an Internet parent portal on our website where we post new pictures of your child each week.
-You will be given a log in and password for the parent portal.
+We also have an internet parent portal on our website where we post new pictures of your child each week.
+We will give you a login and password for the parent portal.
 You will only see pictures of your child and no one else.
 No one else will have access to your child’s photos or information.

-You and your student’s therapist will arrange a convenient time for you to speak with him/her at least once each week.
+You and your student’s therapist will arrange a convenient time for you to speak with him or her at least once each week.
 You may email your child’s therapist anytime with any questions or concerns.

-You will be asked to complete a journaling activity called The Parent Narratives.
+There is a journaling activity called The Parent Narratives that you can complete.
 This coincides with assignments your child will be working on while in the field.
-In addition, you should view The Parent Seminar, a set of five DVD’s that will help you measure your child’s therapeutic and developmental progress.

 Parents are welcome to personally transport their student to Utah.
 However, many families fear their child will try to run away before or during the trip.
 Most parents choose to hire a transportation escort company.
 These individuals are licensed, professional, and compassionate.
 They pick your child up from your home and personally accompany him/her to our office.
 Transport professionals will always use the least amount of physical restraint possible.
 They do not use force unless the child is a danger to himself or others.